-Investing, Developing, Building, and Managing Real Estate for Over 60 Years
+Investing, Developing, Building, and Managing Real Estate Since 1959

 HOMEBUILDING

-Between 1960 until it ceased internal homebuilding operations in 1994, affiliates of Artery constructed over 12,000 homes in the Washington DC suburbs.
-At its peak in the late 1980s, Artery was constructing and selling over 700 homes per year, with a focus on entry level homes.
-Artery’s innovative designs and attention to the buyer’s desires enabled it to become one of the largest homebuilders in the Washington, DC area.
-Affiliates of Artery now arrange financing for homebuilders operating in the Washington, DC area.
+Between 1960 until it ceased internal homebuilding operations in 1994, affiliates of Artery constructed and sold over 12,000 entry-level homes in the Washington, DC suburbs.
+At its peak in the late 1980s, affiliates of Artery constructed and sold over 700 homes per year, making it one of the largest homebuilders in the Washington, DC area.
+Affiliates of Artery currently own interests in for-sale residential developments in the Washington, DC area.

 APARTMENTS